randsleadershipslack/documents-and-resources/code-of-conduct.md

 * #watches
 * #wedidit

 Some geographically-focused channels have a higher tolerance for specific kinds of commercial activity focused on events based in that region.
 Again, read the room.
+If you'd like to request approval for a channel to be listed as commercial, please contact the Admins.

 In channels where commercial activity is allowed, it is just as unwelcome to post an unrelated commercial offering as it is to post in non-commercial channels.